reddyfede/Minesweeper/README.md

 ## Game Feature and Screenshots

 ### Features
-- Three board sizes for different levels players.
+- Three board sizes for different skil levels.
 - Flood mechanic to reveal the board if an empty tile is clicked.
-- Right click to add a flag or question mark.
+- Right click mechanic to add a flag or question mark to a tile.
-- Bomb explosion animation, starting from the clicked bomb.
+- Bombs explosion animation, starting from the clicked bomb.